23 Ways To Relieve Morning Sickness - Baby Chick

 Some women find similar relief from sipping peppermint tea or from sucking peppermint candies, especially after eating, or even just the scent of peppermint can be helpful.

 These candies are naturally flavored and specially formulated lollipops and lozenges for pregnant women experiencing morning sickness.
 Preggie Pops & Drops offer relief by combining essential oils and aromatherapy.
-It’s definitely something you should check out!
+These may be worth trying if sour candies or lozenges help settle your stomach.

 21. Try an Acupressure Band

 These soft cotton Sea-Band wristbands are sold at almost all drugstores.
 You strap it on so that the plastic button pushes against an acupressure point on the underside of your wrist.
-This simple and inexpensive device, designed to ward off seasickness, has helped some pregnant women through morning sickness.
+This simple, inexpensive device, designed to ward off seasickness, has helped some pregnant women with morning sickness.
 It doesn’t hurt to give it a shot!

 22. Consider Seeing an Acupuncturist